encointer/encointer-wallet-flutter/README.md

 Run: `screenshots --flavor dev`

+#### Notes:
-**Note:** The devices defined in the `screenshots.yaml` must be preconfigured emulators, i.e. they must be setup via the AVD manager of Android Studio.
+* The devices defined in the `screenshots.yaml` must be preconfigured emulators, i.e. they must be setup via the AVD manager of Android Studio.
+* The following directories need to be added to the path to run the emulator from the command line: `export PATH="$PATH":"$HOME/Android/Sdk"`, `export PATH="$PATH":"$HOME/Android/Sdk/emulator"`, `export PATH="$Path":"$HOME/Android/Sdk/tools/bin"`.
+* Bug: emulator can't be launched if flutter web support is enabled.
+See [screenshot issue]().
+Turn it off with: `flutter config --no-enable-web`

 #### Android Studio
 To run the in Android Studio a build flavor must be specified.
 Go to Run/Debug configurations and add the build flavor `dev` in the appropriate field.
 Other available values are in the in the android/app/src/build.gradle file.